aimeos/aimeos-docs/src/manual/services.md

 : A value of "1" will send the customer address to the Sofort server for additional verification

 testMode (boolean, optional)
 : Use "1" for test payments without real money.
-Requires activating the test mode in your sofort.com account too
+Requires activating the test mode in your sofort.com account, too

+!!! hint
+    You have to create a valid account with Klarna Sofort first, before you can create a project and activate the test mode.
+During registration you will be asked for bank details, but you will not be charged yet.
+Once you have an account, create a new project under "New project" and choose "Classic project" as project type.

 ## Stripe